berarma/oversteer/README.md

 system that should only performed by a system administrator or someone knowing what they're doing.

+### AppImage

+@Samueru-sama has kindly created an [AppImage](https://github.com/pkgforge-dev/Oversteer-AppImage/releases) that can run on any distribution without installing anything.

 ### Arch

 Darvin Delgado (@DNModder) has kindly created an [AUR